open-gpdb/pxf/automation/docker/singlecluster/README.HDP3.md

 You can view the status of your hive server as well as your YARN resources by going to the following:
 - `localhost:10002` will show the status of the HiveServer2.
 This includes running and completed queries, and active sessions.
-- `localhost:8088` willl show the status of the YARN resource manager.
+- `localhost:8088` will show the status of the YARN resource manager.
 This includes cluster metrics and cluster node statuses.